benAzouzYassin/Admin-Dashboard/README.md

 # React Admin Dashboard

-#### An admin dashboard built with React, providing a comprehensive interface for managing [orders/customers/products], for live demo click <a href="https://react-admindashboard123.netlify.app/">here</a>.
+#### An admin dashboard built with React, providing a comprehensive interface for managing [orders/customers/products].
+For live demo click <a href="https://react-admin-dashboard123.netlify.app/">here</a>.

 ## Preview